-The CONTRACTEE reserves the right to inspect such foods to determine compliance with the specifications and to reject any food not meeting such specifications.
-Preparation methods designed to conserve the nutritive value of food should be followed at all times.
-Specific attention should be given to short cooking periods and minimum use of water in preparation of vegetables.
-When delivered, the food shall be appetizing, attractive in color and texture, lightly seasoned, and not greasy.
-Whenever possible, herbs and spices, appropriate to the dish, should be utilized to reduce the amount of sodium added in food preparation.
+Foods must be selected, stored, and prepared to assure maximum nutritional content.
+Specific attention should be given to batch cooking and short cooking times, minimizing the use of water in the preparation of vegetables and minimal holding times for foods.
+When delivered, the food shall be appetizing, attractive in color and texture, lightly seasoned and not greasy.
+Whenever possible, herbs and spices appropriate to the dish, should be utilized to reduce the amount of sodium added in food preparation.
+Minimize use of fat and salt (sodium) in food preparation.
+Fats should be primarily from vegetable sources and in a liquid or soft (spreadable) form (polyunsaturated and monounsaturated fats) that are lower in partially hydrogenated fat (trans fatty acids), saturated fat and cholesterol.

+III.
 Menus for Nutrition Services

-A. Cycle Menus
+Cycle Menus

-A four-week cycle of menus shall be planned at least quarterly.
-One or more representatives of the VENDOR (including a Registered Dietitian) and the CONTRACTEE must meet in a mutually agreeable location to review draft menus.
-Proposed menus and nutritional analysis for each meal, showing values from the Nutrient Requirements and Values for Analysis table, shall be submitted to the CONTRACTEE at least two weeks prior to the quarterly menu review meeting.
+Daily prepared and frozen meals shall have a four-week cycle of menus planned at least quarterly.
+One or more representatives of the VENDOR (including a Registered Dietitian) and the CONTRACTEE (including a Registered Dietitian) must meet in a mutually agreeable location to review draft menus.
+At least two weeks prior to the quarterly review meeting, the VENDOR shall submit the draft menus with nutritional analysis to the CONTRACTEE.
+The menus and nutritional information shall follow the format of Attachment B. The nutrient analysis must conform to the Nutrient Requirements and Values for Analysis chart.
 Final approval of all menus rests solely with the CONTRACTEE.